tanaybasak/designsystem/README.md

 # Coding standard and guidelines
 - Follow the mail sent for linting/indentation process
-- ...rest will be updated soon!
+- ...will be updated soon!

 # License